sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 One final thing: Python doesn't mind _how_ you indent lines, just so long as you're consistent.
 Some text editors insert indent characters when you press tab; others insert spaces (normally four).
 They'll often look the same, but cause errors if they're mixed.
 If you're using an online interpreter, you probably don't need to worry.
 Otherwise, check your editor's settings to make sure they're consistent.
 Four spaces per indent level is the convention in Python.
 We'll now move on from this topic before that last sentence causes a [flame war](https://www.youtube.com/watch?v=SsoOG6ZeyUI).

 ## Lists
-Lists store more than one value in a single variable, and allow you to set and retrieve values by their position ('index') in the list.
+Lists store more than one value in a single variable and allow you to set and retrieve values by their position ('index') in the list.
 For example:

 ```python
 shopping_list = ["Bread", "Milk", "PNP Transistors", "Newspaper"]